 - You do not know much about me

 - You are not taking the time to learn about me and communicate with me directly

-- Since this is not written specifically for me, I can delete quickly without reading and I will most likely will not miss anything
+- Since this is not written specifically for me, I can delete it quickly without reading and I will most likely not miss anything